An "At a Glance" Overview of DaVinci Academy

 DaVinci Academy accepts enrollment applications for students entering grades kindergarten through eighth grade.
 Application forms from new students received during our open enrollment period, which runs from October to January 31, will be included in our admissions lottery.

 DaVinci Academy provides students with the opportunity to purchase catered hot lunches and milk at school.
 View the current lunch menu and order form on our Food Service page.
-Lunch orders and payment are submitted to the school one month in advance.

 Families may apply for free/reduced meals anytime during the school year using the Free & Reduced Lunch Application Packet.